derek-liao/MonoKT/README.md

 [15] Zu S, Li L, Shen J. Cakt: Coupling contrastive learning with attention networks for interpretable knowledge tracing[C]//2023 International joint conference on neural networks (IJCNN).
 IEEE, 2023: 1-8.
 [16] Abdelrahman G, Wang Q. Knowledge tracing with sequential key-value memory networks[C]//Proceedings of the 42nd international ACM SIGIR conference on research and development in information retrieval.
 2019: 175-184.
 ```
-# Experiment Results

-# Acknowledgement

-This repo is forked from [DisKT](https://github.com/zyy-2001/DisKT), which is a great repo for knowledge tracing models.